proplot-dev/proplot/docs/showcase.rst

 Colorbars and legends
 ---------------------

-I’ve added several new features to the ``ax.legend`` method, and created a new ``ax.colorbar`` method.
-The latter draws a smaller colorbar **inside** the axes, sort of like a legend.
+I’ve added several new features to the `~proplot.axes.BaseAxes.legend` method, and created a new `~proplot.axes.BaseAxes.colorbar` method that draws a smaller colorbar **inside** the axes.
+These are both powered by the `~proplot.axes.legend_factory` and `~proplot.axes.colorbar_factory` functions (see documentation for full list of options).
 A demonstration is below.

 .. code:: ipython3